Performance toolkit

 will-change: <property>; /* where <property> stands for "transform", "opacity", etc. */

-will-change tells the browser that changes are incoming and it can then make previsions on making things faster.
+}will-change tells the browser that changes are coming, so it can prepare and make things faster.

-This new property is the equivalent to the old hack:
+This new property is equivalent to the old hack:

 .animated-element {